Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Convergence analysis of TreeDualMethod over a tree network

-In this section, we show that for a tree network, there is a recursive relation between the convergence rate of the algorithm at a tree node $Q$ and the convergence rate of the algorithm at $Q$'s direct child nodes.
+We analyze the convergence rate of the distributed dual coordinate ascent in a general tree-structured network model in this section.
+In a nutshell, we will show a recursive relation between the convergence rate of the algorithm at a tree node $Q$ and that at the node $Q$'s direct child nodes.
+Hence, the overall convergence rate of the distributed dual coordinate ascent in a general tree-structured network can be understood in a recursive manner, where the number of recursions is dependent on the number of layers of the tree network.

-We assume that $Q$ has $K$ direct child nodes, and denote the dual variable vector corresponding to its $k$-th direct child node by $\bm{\alpha}_{[Q, k]}$, $1\leq k \leq K$.
-We define the local suboptimality gap for $Q$'s $k$-th direct child node as:
+For clear description, let us consider a general tree network model having $p$ layers from the root node to leaf nodes, where the root node is on the layer-$0$ and the leaf nodes are on the layer-$p$.
+Suppose a node $Q$ on the $i$-th layer has $K$ direct child nodes on the $(i+1)$-th layer shown in Figure \ref{fig:subtreeQ}.
+We use $\balpha_{[Q; k]}$ to denote the partial dual variable vector corresponding to its $k$-th direct child node, where $1\leq k \leq K$.
+Then, let us define the local suboptimality gap for the $k$-th direct child node of $Q$ as

-Note that the suboptimality gap for the $k$-th child node is defined when $\bm{\alpha}_{[Q,i]}$'s ($i\neq k$) and $\alpha_{\overline{Q}}$ are fixed.
-We further assume that we have the following local geometric improvement for the $k$-th direct child node of $Q$.
+Remark that the local suboptimality gap for the $k$-th child node is defined with fixing $\balpha_{\overline{Q}}$ and $\balpha_{[Q;i]}$'s, where $i\neq k$, and only updating $\balpha_{[Q;k]}$.
+Thus, the local suboptimality gap for the $k$-th direct child node of $Q$ represents the maximum objective value gap that the $k$-th direct child node of $Q$ can achieve from the current $\balpha^{(t)}$ value with fixing other $\alpha_i$, $i \notin [Q;k]$, variables.
+Then, we introduce the following assumption about the local geometric improvement of TreeDualMethod at the $k$-th direct child node of $Q$.